Personalized GLP-1

 Peptide names often appear across research papers, regulated medicine, clinic marketing, product listings, and social media.
 Those contexts can mean very different things.
 Our pages are designed to separate definitions, evidence quality, regulatory status, and public claims.

-Peptides Defined is written and maintained by the PD Team.
-Our current pages use PD Team editorial review, which means checking scope, wording, citations, update dates, and source context before publication.
-We do not label pages as medically reviewed unless a qualified reviewer has actually reviewed the page and is named.
+Peptides Defined is written and edited by Michael Bennett, our research editor, with support from the PD Team.
+Editorial review means checking scope, wording, citations, update dates, and source context before publication.
+We do not label pages as medically reviewed unless a qualified clinical reviewer has actually reviewed the page and is named.

 We prioritize primary sources where practical: peer-reviewed papers, official prescribing information, regulatory documents, clinical trial records, and institutional references.
 Secondary sources can help with context, but they should not replace the primary source for factual claims.